TaraRhoseyn/cardiff_swim_centre_site/README.md

 1. As a first time user, I want to know the specifications of the pools so I know it's suited to my needs as a fast or long-distance swimmer.
 2. As a first time user, I want to see location information so that I can know where to go to use the pool and plan my journey.
 3. As a first time user, I want to see information about classes so that I know I can improve my fitness.
-4. As a first time user, I want to understand their brand values align with my own as a fitness enthusiast.
+4. As a first time user, I want to ensure their brand values align with my own as a fitness enthusiast.
 5. As a first time user, I want to locate their social media accounts so I can receive regular updates from them and see how well known they are in the world of swimming.
 6. As a first time user, I want to see a timetable to ensure it works with my own schedules.
 7. As a first time user, I want to know the prices of using the pool and membership.